Illustration by Samuel Nigrosh

 Thou vocalist Bryan Funck in particular has tirelessly supported the Louisiana scene.
 After starting booking local shows in the mid-’90s, Funck founded the website noladiy.org in 1999, which features an impressively long, constantly updated list of shows, bands, venues, and promoters in southeast Louisiana.
 We spoke to Funck about the origins and ethos of NOLA DIY, and how some of those impulses filter into Thou’s heavy, metaphysical music—a new offering of which, Magus, is slated for release via Howling Mine, Gilead Media, and Robotic Empire later this year.

-Thou plays Villain in Brooklyn on June 28 with Cloud Rat, False, and Moloch.
+Thou plays Brooklyn Bazaar on June 28 with Cloud Rat, False, and Moloch.

 AdHoc: How did Many Waters come about?